dougrich/tokenerator/PARITY.md

   - [x] I can set colors from a color picker
   - [x] I can set colors from a set of logical color choices
   - [ ] I can select a color by eyedropping a relevant swatch
+  - [ ] I can set multiple colors at once
   - [x] I can adjust colors and see the results immediately
     - [ ] I can adjust the hue of a _set_ of colors for fast color shifting
   - [x] I can add parts